What To Do After Catching Your First Queen Ant!

 This particular type of setup is considered by most ant keepers to be the gold standard of founding nests.
 The test tube setup is undoubtedly the best way to recreate the environment that a young colony experiences in the wild, as it accurately replicates the same amount of space, humidity, and temperature.

-To build this effective type of funding nest, you don’t need lots of items.
+To build this effective type of founding nest, you don’t need a lot of items.
 The most important element of a test tube setup is, as the name suggests, a test tube.
 For this setup, the material of the test tube doesn’t matter very much, and you can choose between glass and plastic as you please.

-Apart from the test tube, you’re gonna also need some cotton, water, and some sort of long stick.
+Apart from the test tube, you're also going to need some cotton, water, and some sort of long stick.

 Now that we have our test tube setup, it’s time to give the queen a new home!

-To do that, just remove the cotton ball to open the setup, and gently make your queen find the path to the test tube.
+To do that, just remove the cotton ball to open the setup, and gently guide your queen to find the path to the test tube.
 Try to make this as safe as possible, as we definitely don’t want to harm the queen in the process!

 When the queen is in, close the test tube with the cotton ball.

 Fantastic!
-Now our queen has a proper home, in which she can start to lay eggs and raise her own colony!
+Now our queen has a proper home, where she can start to lay eggs and raise her own colony!

-In the next step, we’re going to answer another frequently asked question regarding this important funding stage!
+In the next step, we’re going to answer another frequently asked question regarding this important founding stage!
 Let’s continue!

 Should I Feed The Queen?